-London Bridge Accident: London, Borough Market & Vauxhall area Under 'Terror Attack' - Nigeria Today
+Terrorist Attacks at London Bridge & Borough Market, Stabbing At Vauxhall Area - Police say - Nigeria Today

-London Bridge Accident: London, Borough Market & Vauxhall area Under ‘Terror Attack’
+Terrorist Attacks at London Bridge & Borough Market, Stabbing At Vauxhall Area – Police say

-There are reports of an accident on London bridge in the United Kingdom as a van is said to have ploughed into 20 pedestrians including a police officer.
+There are reports of an accident on London bridge in the United Kingdom as a van is said to have ploughed into pedestrians.

 Aftermath of the incident.